-OUR EMPIRICAL EVIDENCE shows Desmond’s Law combined with our presence is making a remarkable difference in the amount of arrests, cases heard and appropriate sentencing.
+OUR EMPIRICAL EVIDENCE shows Desmond’s Law, combined with our presence, makes a remarkable difference in the number of arrests, cases heard, and appropriate sentencing.

 LENIENCY RESULTS IN RECIDIVISM

-Desmond’s Army Animal Law Advocates believes that ones treatment of animals is closely associated with the treatment of fellow humans.
+Desmond’s Army Animal Law Advocates believe that one's treatment of animals is closely associated with the treatment of fellow humans.
 We are and always will be a voice for the voiceless.